 Hot side: Coffee, packaging and brewer impact calculated from numbers purchased and LCA data for coffee production or for each type of packaging or brewer.
-Nitrogen use estimated from prior inventories.
 Environmentally Extended Input-Output emission factors applied to expenditure on other Purchased Goods and Services.
-Cold side: Includes product ingredients and in-house packaging; ingredients, consumer packaging, IO are based on primary data.
-Remainder of results have been estimated from studies of representative products.
+Cold side: Includes physical footprints of product ingredients and in-house packaging.
 Environmentally Extended Input-Output emission factors applied to expenditure on other Purchased Goods and Services.
+Combined: Environmentally Extended Input-Output emission factors applied to expenditure on other Purchased Goods and Services.